 Tallink invites investors to submit Subscription Undertakings in accordance with these Terms.
 Subscription Undertakings may be submitted during the Offer Period.
-An investor may apply to subscribe for the Offer Shares only at the upper limit of the price range, i.e. at EEK 92.00 (EUR 5.88) per Share ("Subscription Price").
+Investor may apply to subscribe for the Offer Shares only at EEK 55.00 (EUR 3.51514) per Share ("Subscription Price").

-Possible multiple Subscription Undertakings submitted by the investor shall be merged for the purposes of allocation.
+Possible multiple Subscription Undertakings submitted by the investor shall be merged for the purposes of allocation only within each securities account opened with the custodian of ECRS and not in case of multiple subscription undertakings submitted by the investor from different securities accounts opened with the custodian of ECRS.
 An investor must ensure that the data in the Subscription Undertaking is correct, complete and readable.
-An uncompleted, incorrect or unclear Subscription Undertaking may be rejected.
+An incomplete, incorrect or unclear Subscription Undertaking may be rejected.
 An investor may submit the Subscription Undertaking either personally or through a representative whom the investor has authorized (in the form required by law) to submit the Subscription Undertaking and make the relevant payments.